-The topic of this review springs from such firsthand frustration, and the insight that generated: what might happen if instead of trying to ban cell phones in class, their use was encouraged and adapted to the task of Second Language Acquisition?
-I then discovered that others, notably Dias [5], have had a similar intuition.
-As Prensky observes [6],
+This review springs from such first-hand frustration, and the insight that generated: what might happen if instead of trying to ban cell phones in class, their use was encouraged and adapted to the task of Second Language Acquisition?
+Others, notably Dias [5], have had a similar intuition.
+Prensky observes [6],